 supervision for counsellors, Psychotherapists and Hypnotherapists

-Her supervision approach is Integrative especially Person-Centred and Psychodynamic with knowledge of CBT interventions, Gestalt techniques, Body Oriented therapy approaches.
+My supervision approach is Integrative especially Person-Centred and Psychodynamic with knowledge of CBT interventions, Gestalt techniques, Body Oriented therapy approaches.

-Her supervisees have reported feeling safe, accepted, positively challenged at times and appropriately affirmed in their work.
+My supervisees have reported feeling safe, accepted, positively challenged at times and appropriately affirmed in their work.

-She offers her supervision and counselling services to those working in the caring professions where both counselling skills are employed and emotional support is needed.
+I offer my supervision and counselling services to those working in the caring professions where both counselling skills are employed and emotional support is needed.
 This may include nurses, paramedics, doctors, health visitors, occupational therapists, social workers, teachers, alternative therapists, those working in personnel departments, nursing homes, probation, prisons, police, victim support and many more voluntary organisations and charities.